How Cloud-Based Manufacturing ERP Software has changed with Business Central

 Microsoft has always encouraged add-ons for their product lines.
 If you think about it, Windows is a software product designed specifically for people to write programs as "addons."
 Windows doesn’t come with CAD software or a word processor.
 You buy the one you want.

 As I said there are lots of addons for Business Central.
 That requires some kind of app store, a requirement of any modern cloud-based manufacturing ERP software product.
 AppSource is Microsoft’s enterprise-class software addon headquarters.
 AppSource is designed to allow publishers to create and market extensions (apps) for Business Central and many other Microsoft products.

 The new Cost of Cloud ERP

-With the introduction of cloud software in general, the math for these kinds of things have changed.
-If you are interested in Business Central as a product, then you might be interested in how the cost and Return on Investment (ROI) has changed.
-Here is a brief overview and idea generator to help you calculate the Return on Investment (ROI) of purchasing and implementing Business Central.

-Reduced User Count during Training of Business Central

-Edition 2 | Microsoft has always encouraged add-ons for their product lines.
-If you think about it, Windows is a software product designed specifically for people to write programs as "addons."
-Windows doesn’t come with CAD software or a word processor.
-You buy the one you want.

-As I said there are lots of addons for Business Central.
-That requires some kind of app store, a requirement of any modern cloud-based manufacturing ERP software product.
-AppSource is Microsoft’s enterprise-class software addon headquarters.
-AppSource is designed to allow publishers to create and market extensions (apps) for Business Central and many other Microsoft products.

-The new Cost of Cloud ERP

 With the introduction of cloud software in general, the math has changed for the better.
 If you are interested in Business Central as a product, then you might be interested in how the cost and Return on Investment (ROI) has changed.
 Here is a brief overview and idea generator to help you calculate the Return on Investment (ROI) of purchasing and implementing Business Central.

 Reduced User Count during Training of Business Central